tarellel/theworkaround.com/_posts/2019-05-15-docker-swarm-persistent-storage.md

 title: "Docker Swarm Persistent Storage"
 date: 2019-05-15 19-05-33
 description: "Docker-swarm persistent storage using glusterFS (a network filesystem)"
-tags: [docker, docker-swarm, gluster, linux]
+tags: [containers, docker, docker-swarm, gluster, linux, storage]
 comments: true
 ---
 Unless you've been living under a rock, you should need no explanation what [Docker](https://www.docker.com/) is.